oq/page-template/README.md

 # project

-Template admin using slit slider.
+Page template using slit slider, with sidebar.